ember-cli/ember-cli-update/README.md

 This is different from the existing `ember init` command.
 That command tries to reset your project back to a brand new project.
 It removes all your changes and additions.

-You will probably encounter merge conflicts, in which your system's git merge tool will run.
+You will probably encounter merge conflicts, in which the default behavoir is to let you resolve conlicts on your own.
+You can supply the `--resolve-conflicts` option to run your system's git merge tool if any conflicts are found.

 ## Options